Time-Reversal of Coalescing Diffusive Flows and Weak Convergence of Localized Disturbance Flows: Appendix

 uniformly in $n$. \end{prop} \begin{proof} Throughout $W_t$ is a standard Brownian motion.
 We start by showing that w.h.p$\ldotp$ the condition that gives uniform boundedness on compact intervals holds.

 and thus

 Now we will show that w.h.p$\ldotp$ the equicontinuity requirement on compact intervals holds.
 Let

 The below calculation says that with high probability for all $k$ paths from each of these points will not move more than $\frac{1}{3k}$ from their stating point within time $2\delta_{k,N}$ and the non-crossing property then implies the required equicontinuity.
+It proceeds as follows,

-As the maximum can be bounded by a polynomial in $k,N,a^*_k$ and $b^*_k$ and $\Phi(\dots)$ is decreasing exponentially in all of those variables we can conclude by use of a union bound that
+As the maximum can be bounded by a polynomial in $k,N,a^*_k$ and $b^*_k$, and $\Phi(\dots)$ is decreasing exponentially in all of those variables, we can conclude by use of a union bound that

 $\rightarrow 1$ as $N\rightarrow \infty$. \end{proof}

 \begin{prop} $\EE \left( M_{st}(x_1,x_2,b,a,\phi) \right)$ is a continuous function of $x_1$ and $x_2$. \end{prop} \begin{proof} We will show that

 uniformly for $d_{eucl}((x_1,x_2),(x'_1,x'_2))<\delta$ as $\delta\rightarrow 0$.
 We start by decomposing $M_{st}(x_1,x_2,b,a,\phi)$ into the integrals up to time $s+\delta$ and the rest.
 The integrals up until time $s+\delta$ are